 Most newsworthy legislation

-- HSUS Massachusetts Ballot Initiative: Protect the Harvest challenges the ballot's constitutionality.
+HSUS Massachusetts Ballot Initiative: Protect the Harvest challenges the ballot's constitutionality.
 If it is ruled unconstitutional, the question will not be on the November ballot.
+Update: The Massachusetts court rejected the arguments made in Protect the Harvest's lawsuit.

 College Aggies Online (CAO) is an initiative of the Alliance that connects college students from across the country who are interested in promoting agriculture.
 Participants receive training and instructions from industry experts and engage on social media by posting information about current and emerging issues facing farmers and ranchers and telling personal stories.
 College Aggies Online was created to help train the next generation of "Agvocates"!